AndyFul/ConfigureDefender/README.md

 Utility for configuring Windows 10 built-in Defender antivirus settings.
 It is a portable utility.

+In the version 1.0.1.0, ASR mitigations introduced in Windows ver.
+1803, were added.

 Download and next run ConfigureDefender_x32.exe (for Windows 32-bit) or ConfigureDefender_x64 (for Windows 64-bit).

 ConfigureDefender utility is a GUI application to view and configure important Defender settings on Windows 10.
 It mostly uses PowerShell cmdlets (with a few exceptions).
 Furthermore, the user can apply one of three predefined settings: default, high, and child protection.
 Some settings require restarting the computer.